 Health and Welfare

-Our students’ welfare is very important to us and we have a number of avenues of support for College members with any kind of problem, and can help anyone experiencing difficulties to make contact with further sources of support in the wider University, if appropriate.
-We encourage students experiencing difficulties to seek confidential help as soon as possible from any of the people mentioned below (who are not noted in any particular order), or anyone in College they have a good rapport with.
+Our students’ welfare is very important to us and we have a number of avenues of support for College members with any kind of problem, and can help anyone experiencing difficulties to make contact with further sources of support if appropriate.
+We encourage students experiencing difficulties to seek confidential help as soon as possible from any of the people mentioned below (who are not noted in any particular order), or anyone in College with whom they have a good relationship.
 We are committed to helping our students and enabling them to have the best experience possible at Worcester.